dotLAZR/Kickstarter-Analysis/README.md

 #### What are some limitations of this dataset?

+* Looking at our data, some limitations seen are when considering out Outcomes based on Goals we see a shortage of data in the hogher end of the spectrum.
+We really can not make a statistical analysis on plays with a goal of $35,000 or more.

 #### What are some other possible tables and/or graphs that we could create?

+* Another graph that would display our analysis in an efficient manner would be a bar graph.
+A bar graph could display the goal to attain data.
+As well as another way to portray the outcomes based on launch date in a different manner.